llord1/llord1.github.io/LegalSurvey.md

 Understanding where and how one engages in language learning might highlight environments that foster multilingualism in lawyers.
 The learning of languages may take place in formal and informal settings.
 In Saint Lucia, most language education is likely to be done in a school setting.
 Overall, Saint Lucian Kwéyòl, a national heritage language, would typically be learned informally.
 Formal education of this language only recently began with young children (between the ages of 6-12) in less than a handful of schools and adult learners; however, since the major fire at the National Folk Resource Center, most classes have reverted to more private sessions.
 Renewed attention to the national language policy has redirected efforts to formal education of the language.
 However, enforcement of this policy appears to be challenging.

-b.
-Please indicate which technique best describes how you came to learn each of the aforementioned languages; please select all that apply.
+    2. Please indicate which technique best describes how you came to learn each of the aforementioned languages; please select all that apply.

 Column categories:
 Formal education (requirement/ elective); Informal education